andrzejmizera/MEcGANs/README.md

 The MEcGANs folder contains the implementation of our method.
 It extends the original McGANs method introduced in <a href="https://arxiv.org/abs/1710.04835">K. Enomoto et. al. Filmy Cloud Removal on Satellite Imagery with Multispectral Conditional Generative Adversarial Nets.
 In Proc.
 IEEE Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), pp. 1533-1541, 2017.</a>

 To setup the Python environment for MEcGANs, please consult the 'Requirements' section of McGANs' README.md available [here](https://github.com/enomotokenji/mcgan-cvprw2017-chainer).
-MEcGANs should be run on a GPU-equipped machine.
+The environment should be installed and MEcGANs run on a GPU-equipped machine.

 To run MEcGANs on one of the datasets described in the manuscript, please take the following steps.